GeoLabs/zoo-workshop-ogc-125-member-meeting/README.md

 Example:

- - Paul execute asecured HelloPy asynchronously
+ - Paul execute a secured HelloPy asynchronously
  - Paul list the jobs only started by Paul